Entering the European market for black pepper

 Olam International is the largest pepper supplier in the world.
 The company has two pepper manufacturing locations, in Brazil and Vietnam.
 In Vietnam, Olam is the only player in the pepper industry to have a fully integrated supply chain; from growing pepper on its own farm to producing sterilised ground pepper ingredients.
 Olam’s pepper plantation in Vietnam is located in Gia Lai province, with an area of 275 ha.
 They use four pepper varieties.
 In production, Olam uses certified disease-free planting material, which is key to good yields and stable quality.

 Olam uses an integrated smart agriculture system in the production of pepper.
 This system uses automatic drip irrigation, weather stations and real-time monitoring.
 Thanks to real-time monitoring, this smart system can predict the appearance of phytophthora (fungus type disease) and implement timely protection measures.
-Olam uses natural steam sterilisation and multi-stage cleaning while processing the pepper with extended grinding equipment to match all customers’ needs.
-Thanks to its single variety offer and in-company steam sterilisation facility, Olam is able to provide a consistent quality to buyers.
+Olam uses natural steam sterilisation and multi-stage cleaning while processing the pepper with extended grinding equipment to match all customers' needs.
+Thanks to its single variety offer and in-company steam sterilisation facility, Olam is able to provide consistent quality to buyers.

 Brazilian companies